 If you’re able to pull all of these off, you’ll stymie many a penetration tester, as I did.
 Our assessor showed up and spent three days pulling his hair out trying to find a way in.
 In the end, he reluctantly accepted defeat, and we were the first organization this firm was unable to compromise.
 My boss was ecstatic, and our CEO was proud.
 I, on the other hand, was disappointed.
 Unable to find exploitable weaknesses in our network, the pentester showed management that my work was “done”.
 In other words, my political capital all but evaporated for getting new projects accepted and approved as we were demonstrably “secure”.
 My credibility was through the roof, however.

 Applying these remediations will move you from a “beginner” penetration test that tells you about low-hanging fruit and into the realm of discovering insecure windows configuration defaults, group permissions, and windows hardening suggestions.
-A direction that more accurately reflects todays todays threat actor tactics, techniques, and procedures (TTPs).
+These will offer direction that more accurately reflects today’s threat actor tactics, techniques, and procedures (TTPs).

 If you want more tips on hardening your Active Directory domain, I highly recommend Sean Metcalf’s blog adsecurity.org